demetriuszhomir/XRayFeed/README.md

 ## Installation

-1. Download the latest release ZIP file
+1. Download the latest release/prerelease ZIP file (or a specific version if needed)
 2. Extract the ZIP file to a folder on your computer
 3. Navigate to the Chrome Extensions page (`chrome://extensions/`)
 4. Enable "Developer mode" using the toggle in the top right corner